Krishna-Singhal/Whatsapp-NewsInshorts/README.md

 ---

+## It needed a cron-job to keep the server alive

+Cron Job steps would be found [here](https://github.com/tuhinpal/WhatsBot/wiki/Deploy-with-Heroku#5-it-needed-a-cron-job--30-mins-to-keep-the-server-alive-follow-these-steps-).

+---

 ### Credits :

 - [Whatsapp Web JS](https://github.com/pedroslopez/whatsapp-web.js/ "Whatsapp Web JS") - This project is fully depended on this Library